-- The site is well related to the settlement boundary and, The site is within reasonable proximity to a high frequency bus route or a train station, and safe walking and cycling routes that connect to a local, distinct or town centro; It comprises development that does not adversely affect the predominant development form of the area, taking particular account of: - - the building line and scale of adjacent houses; b plot size and proportion, c. site coverage/ratio, d. space between dwellings, e. landscape and views through to countryside beyond ered Housing Policy- Land South of Cams Alders
+- The site is well related to the settlement boundary and, The site is within reasonable proximity to a high frequency bus route or a train station, and safe walking and cycling routes that connect to a local, distinct or town centro; It comprises development that does not adversely affect the predominant development form of the area, taking particular account of: - - the building line and scale of adjacent houses; b plot size and proportion, c. site coverage/ratio, d. space between dwellings, e. landscape and views through to countryside beyond

-- That is not greater than 4 units, Where the design and external appearance of each house is demonstrably different, unless a terrace or semi-detached form is appropriate, c.
+- That is not greater than 4 units, Where the design and external appearance of each house is demonstrably different, unless a terrace or semi-detached form is expensively. appropriate, c.
 It does not extend the settlement frontage.

-I agree with this approach but I have some concerns 0 I do not agree with this approach 0 I don't know Ple ase provide any specific comments about this policy you wish to make below
+226 In principle would you say: I agree with this approach I agree with this approach but I have some concerns I do not agree with this approach I don't know 227 Please provide any specific comments about this policy you wish to make below: